mauribadnights/udp-packet-processor/README.md

 ## Where I am right now

-The `eth_parser` module is fresh out of the oven, so far it only works DATA_WIDTH=8(bits) but I do plan on making it more versatile in the soon future.
+The very basic functionality for all modules is done.
+For it only works DATA_WIDTH=8(bits) but I do plan on making it more versatile in the future.
+It is not the most robust design either (yet), since it doesn't handle runt packets (if `s_axis_tlast` arrives before the header is parsed, the cookie hits the fan).
+But for now:

   * It correctly uses an AXI-Stream interface.
-  * It sniff sniffs the first 14 bytes of an Ethernet header.
+  * It parses the corresponding header.
-  * It figures out if the packet is for us (`TARGET_MAC_ADDR`) or for everyone (`BROADCAST_MAC_ADDR`).
+  * It streams the payload once the headers have been parsed and the conditions have been met.
   * It should handle backpressure, so it won't drop packets when things downstream get busy.

 ## How does it work?

-It's all built around a little four-state machine just like I learnt in uni:
+All 3 moduels are built around a little state machine just like I learnt in uni:

 1.  **S\_IDLE:** Sits around waiting for a packet to show up.
 2.  **S\_PARSE\_HEADER:** Snaps up the 14-byte header.
 3.  **S\_STREAM\_PAYLOAD:** Lets the rest of the packet flow through with zero delay.
+4.  **S\_DROP:** This one only appears in the IP and UDP parsers, but it essentially just waits there until packet is done, then heads back to `S\_IDLE.`
-4.  **S\_FINISH:** A special one-cycle state to make sure the end of the packet (`tlast`) is handled perfectly, even if the receiver is stalled.
+5.  **S\_FINISH:** A special one-cycle state to make sure the end of the packet (`tlast`) is handled perfectly, even if the receiver is stalled.

 ## How to run this thing